Our Lady of Grace Church: An Architectural Treasure

 - 1989: Fr Michael Leach becomes first Diocesan parish priest

-- April 2012: Spiritans (Holy Ghost Fathers) arrive with Fr Uche Njoku CSSp
+- 2012: Spiritans (Holy Ghost Fathers) arrive with Fr Uche Njoku CSSp

 Educational Heritage